Axolotat/awesome-frontend-watch/readme.md

 - [Electronjs.org](https://www.electronjs.org/blog/rss.xml)
 - [Eslint.org](https://eslint.org/feed.xml)
 - [Freecodecamp.org](https://www.freecodecamp.org/news/rss/) - Every aspect of freeCodeCamp is 100% free.
 The courses, the projects, and even the certifications.
 Can freeCodeCamp help me get a job as a software developer?
-- [Frontendfoc.us](https://cprss.s3.amazonaws.com/frontendfoc.us.xmls) - A once–weekly roundup of the best front-end news, articles and tutorials.
-HTML, CSS, WebGL, Canvas, browser tech, and more.
 - [Frontendfront.com](https://frontendfront.com/feed/stories) - A crowd curated feed of front-end related articles.
 There's also an updated list of Javascript conferences in 2023, if you're interested in that.
 - [Hackernoon.com - frontend](https://hackernoon.com/tagged/frontend/feed) - HackerNoon is built for technologists to read, write, and publish.
 We are an open and international community of 35,000+ contributing writers publishing stories and expertise for 5 - 8 Million curious and insightful monthly readers.
 - [Hackernoon.com - javascript](https://hackernoon.com/tagged/javascript/feed)